-SPECIES/SPECIES GROUP BEHAVIOR SPECIES/HABITAT IMPACTS Waterfowl/Shorebirds/ Wading Birds/Marsh Birds/Raptors Foraging, feeding, resting, roosting, breeding Project construction will have short-term temporary noise from the use of heavy machinery in-water, during daylight hours.
-Noise and human disturbance could disrupt foraging, resting and breeding and could cause birds to flush from nests in nearby habitats.
+SPECIES/SPECIES GROUP BEHAVIOR SPECIES/HABITAT IMPACTS Waterfowl/Shorebirds/ Wading Birds/Marsh Birds/Raptors Foraging, feeding Operations will take place either along or just seaward of the Shell Belt/Coden Be Roads ROW, which has very limited or no breeding, resting or roosting habitat fo any bird species.
+Project construction will have short-term temporary noise from the use of heavy machinery in-water, during daylight hours.
+Noise and human disturbance could disrupt foraging and feeding of wading birds.